Travel in Mexico

 Passport / Visa Requirements

 All U.S. and Canadian citizens, including children, are required to present a valid passport or passport card when crossing the U.S. / Mexico borders.(For information about obtaining a U.S. passport access the U.S. State Department website: www.state.gov).
 Mexico also requires an FMM Tourist Visa.
-It is easily obtained online here: How To Buy Your FMM Tourist Card Online.
+It is easily obtained online.
+You can find information Here: FMM Tourist Card.

 Often, one of the first questions we are asked by team leaders is about the safety of traveling in Mexico.
 Our response is that traveling in Baja is no more risky than traveling in the United States.
 We emphasize that visitors should use common sense and stick to the goal of driving to and from Vicente Guerrero.
 In other words, don’t expose yourselves to risk by being in the wrong place at the wrong time (Tijuana after hours, for instance) … just as you would use caution while traveling in the United States and other countries.